mounchiliu/IndividualProject/README.md

 Master Individual Project on Simultaneous Localization and Mapping (SLAM) in dynamic outdoor environment

 ## Records for encoutered questions or problems
-For the eavluation of the system, do I need sth to valid the tracking accuracy of the dynamic objects.
+For the eavluation of the system, do I need sth to valid the tracking accuracy of the dynamic objects?
 How can I implement it?
 For public datasets, they did not provide the ground truth for the dynamic objects only the ground truth for the robot (camera) pose.